The average age of a first-time buyer in the UK

 Navigating the path to homeownership has never been more challenging, and our latest data sheds light on the journey of today’s first-time buyers.

-By analysing every first-time buyer mortgage we've processed over the past two years, we’ve discovered that the average age of a first-time buyer is 33 years and 8 months.
+By analysing every first-time buyer mortgage we've processed over the past two years as an online mortgage broker, we’ve discovered that the average age of a first-time buyer is 33 years and 8 months.

 This milestone age reflects the increasing difficulties young adults face in saving for a home.
 Furthermore, a recent report by Lloyds Banking revealed that in 2023, the average deposit for first-time buyers was a hefty £53,414, with the average mortgage amounting to £234,722.